 These capabilities have greatly improved the calibration picture.
 A smart transmitter can be linked to control and monitoring systems via a digital data network, which can communicate its internal diagnostic information along with the basic process variable.
 Since verification is a process rather than an event, it is possible to monitor the condition of all process instruments on a unit continuously while the process is running.
 Internal diagnostic routines can warn of a problem developing with any instrument.
 Calibrations still need to be performed, but they become opportunities to verify known performance, rather than to correct drift and errors.

 Therein is the key difference: calibration verifies correct performance, rather than determining how much the instrument needs to be adjusted.
-At the same time, the condition of a given device can be monitored automatically using platforms such as Emerson’s AMS Suite.
+At the same time, the condition of a given device can be monitored automatically using asset management software such as Emerson’s AMS Device Manager.

-Effective companies automate the process of sorting through the [diagnostic] information by using an asset management system (AMS).
-Each smart instrument has its own record in the system, and the AMS can communicate with each instrument through plant networks.
-Using a communication protocol such as HART, WirelessHART, or a mix of both, the AMS can poll each instrument following a pre-determined interval based on criticality.
+Effective companies automate the process of sorting through the [diagnostic] information by using an asset management system.
+Each smart instrument has its own record in the system, and AMS Device Manager can communicate with each instrument through plant networks.
+Using a communication protocol such as HART, WirelessHART, or a mix of both, the AMS Device Manager can poll each instrument following a pre-determined interval based on criticality.
 Each attribute has its appropriate operating range, and any critical deviation can be set up to trigger an alarm.

 These capabilities work together to bring process manufacturers of all kinds into the modern age.
 You can find more information like this, and meet with other people looking at the same kinds of situations in the Emerson Exchange365 community.
 It’s a place where you can communicate and exchange information with experts and peers in all sorts of industries around the world.
 Look for the Life Sciences Group and other specialty areas for suggestions and answers.